 The leaf sheath is closed for at least half its length, and sheaths on upper leaves are mostly closed.
 The ligule of the sheath is from 1 to 5 mm long, rounded to truncate.
 Both sheath and ligule are usually without hair.
 Ligules on the lower leaves more stiff than those on the upper leaves.

 Inflorescence: The flowering heads are in an open panicle, 6 to 16 inches long (16-42 cm), branches spreading to drooping.
 The panicle is 5 to 8 inches wide (12 to 20 cm).
-Branches of the panicle are smooth but angled.
+Branch stems of the panicle are smooth but angled.

 Spikelets are 3.2 to 10 mm long, flattened, oval to elliptic in side view and containing 4 to 10 florets.
 Glumes are whitish and have a midvein that extends to the tip, the lemma is also prominently 7 veined and purplish.
 There are 3 anthers, typical of the Poaceae.
 Note that within a panicle there can be considerable variation in the floret parts.